smehringer1/hypixel-skyblock-auction-deals/README.md

-# Hypixel Skyblock Auction House Deal Finder
+# Hypixel Skyblock Auction House Deal Finder (Deprecated)

+### Repository is deprecated and has numerous dependency security concerns.

 Utilizes Hypixel API to capture present auction house entries and calculate and project the biggest deals currently on sale.
 Updates once a minute.